project-gemmi/gemmi/docs/headers.rst

     CIF parser (based on PEGTL) with pluggable actions, and a set of actions that prepare Document.

+gemmi/cif2mtz.hpp
+    A class for converting SF-mmCIF to MTZ (merged or unmerged).

 gemmi/cifdoc.hpp
     struct Document that represents the CIF file (but can be also read from JSON file, such as CIF-JSON or mmJSON).